Pokémon Champions Breaks a Core Rule. Final Evolutions Only?

 Behind the Scenes: Why Is The Pokémon Company Doing This?

 Strategic analysis points to a few reasons.
 First: pure competitiveness.
 The world of VGC and Smogon has long struggled with imbalances where final forms are often dominant.
 Removing early stages lets designers focus on balancing a smaller pool.
 Second: marketing simplicity.
 New players to Pokémon Champions won't need to learn complex evolution trees.
 They see Blastoise, not Squirtle.
-But this simplification has a huge cost—we lose the narrative of growth, of your partner becoming a powerhouse from something small.
-That's the narrative that attracted generations.

 Consequences for the Franchise: The End of the Great Partnership?